vishalsachdev/a2i-curriculum/docs/curriculum/core_courses.md

-# Core Courses (A²I 601–608)
+# Proposed Core Courses (A²I 601–608)

+> **Note:** This document describes the proposed core curriculum.
+Course content, assessments, and delivery methods would be finalized during program development based on faculty input, institutional requirements, and industry feedback.

-The eight-course core sequence establishes the shared mindset and toolkit required to orchestrate intelligent systems responsibly within business contexts.
-Each 8-week course blends Coursera media, Canvas discussions, applied projects, executive presentations, and AI-augmented feedback.【F:docs/context/conversation.md†L44-L108】
+The eight-course core sequence would establish the shared mindset and toolkit required to orchestrate intelligent systems responsibly within business contexts.
+Each proposed 8-week course would blend asynchronous content delivery, discussions, applied projects, executive presentations, and AI-augmented feedback.【F:docs/context/conversation.md†L44-L108】

-## 8-Week Business Cycle Format
+## Proposed 8-Week Business Cycle Format

-Each course follows a business sprint cycle structure that mirrors real organizational rhythms, teaching students to think in terms of rapid iteration and executive communication:
+Each course would follow a business sprint cycle structure that mirrors real organizational rhythms, teaching students to think in terms of rapid iteration and executive communication:

 | Week Phase | Business Context | Learning Activities | Deliverables |
 |------------|-----------------|-------------------|--------------|